Yuta Sugiura betting profile: Sony Open in Hawaii - PGA TOUR

 Sugiura's recent performances

-- Sugiura's best finish over his last ten appearances was a missed cut at the Sony Open in Hawaii, where he finished at 2-over.
+- Sugiura's best finish over his last ten appearances was at the Sony Open in Hawaii, where he missed the cut with a score of 2-over.

 - Sugiura has an average of -0.123 Strokes Gained: Off-the-Tee in his past five tournaments.